napari/napari/docs/explanations/rendering.md

 | Small Compute (1 core)   | One thread per available core.                 |
 | Big Compute (all cores)  | One thread total.                              |

-We might have to aim for "reasonable defaults which yield reasonable performance".
-This should keep rendering non-blocking and fast even if load/compute is not optimal.
-We may have to allow the user to configure the number of threads manually for the very best performance, either through the GUI or through an API.
-People writing custom applications with napari will probably not mind doing a bit of manual tuning and configuration to get the best performance.
+We will probably to aim for "reasonable defaults which yield reasonable performance".
+If necessary we might have ways for the user to configure the number of threads.
 Some day we could try to infer what's going on and adjust things dynamically ourselves.
 For example we could detect if the CPU was underused and add more threads.

-## Threads, Processes and `asyncio`
+## B) Threads, Processes and `asyncio`

 Hopefully we can stick with threads for parallelism.
 However in Python threads cannot run completely independently of each other due to the [Global Interpreter